[?] Start Receiving This Blog Today By Simply Subscribing

 There is the beautifully unique card tree, and bread dough tree.

-card tree,dough tree
+christmas card and dough tree

-And yes, even a beer can tree for the single man.
 It can certainly be recycled afterwards.
 Now that's using the imagination for an eco-friendly-christmas-tree.

-beer bottle tree
+beer bottle christmas tree

 Photo credit: sullivan from morguefile.com